 Wild Foods are the lesser known foods from different regions along with their nutritional content, usage and culinary uses.

-Kudachya Shenga: A unique ranbhaji
+Kudachya Shenga: A healthy ranbhaji

 Kudachya Shenga are long tender beans that grow wild in the forest.
 Hence called ranbhaji aka wild edible food.

-Aakur/Ankur: The Special Edible Fern
+Aakur/Ankur: The Vibrant Goan Edible Fern

 Karande also known as Air Potatoes, vine yam, or bitter yam are true yams that belong to the yam family.
 They are unique tubers that grow as bulbils on perennial air potato vines.